Frequently Asked Questions

-Will students receive training on how to use the Canvas Platform?
+Will students receive training on how to use the Canvas Platform for online learning?

 Yes, students will take Canvas 101 prior to engaging in Virtual Campus coursework in their student orientation.

 How many classes can my student take while attending Virtual Campus?

 A full-time student is one who takes at least 4 courses/2.0 credits a semester.
 It is important that students maintain full-time status to remain eligible for a number of assistance services and to stay on track for high school graduation.
 Students can take up to 6 classes maximum (3.0 Credits) a semester.